17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, bloodworms, crickets, fish and vegetables.

-The yellow-bellied sliders are not the only colourful turtles on this list.
-If you have ample space and time, get the cute pink-bellied side neck turtles as your lifetime pet.
-Pink bellied side neck turtles are native to Australia and New Guinea.
-But you can check the pet shops or turtles breeders in your locations to get these beautiful creatures.
+Yellow-bellied sliders are colorful, but they aren’t the only ones.
+If you have space and time, consider pink-bellied side neck turtles.
+These turtles are native to Australia and New Guinea.
+Check local pet shops or breeders to find them.

 Size and Appearance